 Garcia reportedly wants more money than De La Hoya is willing to put up.
-Arum says this shouldn’t be the case as fans are unable to attend.
+Arum says this shouldn’t be the case as fans cannot attend.

-Arum believes it’s not the job of the promoter to pay fighters out of their own money if events don’t have the correct income.
+Arum believes it’s not the promoter’s job to pay fighters out of their own money if events don’t have the correct income.

 “It’s very, very difficult for me to understand what Ryan Garcia is complaining about,” Arum told The AK and Barak Show in a recent appearance on Sirius XM.

-“Because we have told all of our fighters, look, guys, we are doing this fight – just the way Golden Boy was, without spectators.
+“Because we have told all our fighters, look, guys, we are doing this fight – just as Golden Boy was, without spectators.

-“If your fight was on Pay-Per-View there would be no revenue from bars, commercial establishment, and closed-circuit revenue.
-So we, as promoters, limited to what resources we have to pay the fighters.
+“If your fight were on Pay-Per-View, there would be no revenue from bars, commercial establishments, and closed-circuit revenue.
+So we, as promoters, are limited to what resources we have to pay the fighters.

-“Garcia, the way I see it – and maybe I’m wrong, hasn’t done that.
+“Garcia, the way I see it – and maybe I’m wrong, haven’t done that.

-“So Oscar, in effect says to him; ‘I’m willing to do these fights for you.
-I’m willing not to make any money in these times.
-But it’s not fair for me to have to go into my pocket.
-To spend a lot of money so you can get the purses you think you are worth.
+“So Oscar, in effect, says to him, ‘I’m willing to do these fights for you.
+I’m eager not to make any money in these times.
+But it’s not fair for me to go into my pocket.
+To spend much money to get the purses you think you are worth.

-“I mean, that’s not the way it works, in any business.
+“I mean, that’s not how it works in any business.
 And certainly shouldn’t work that way in boxing.

 “So, in this instance – and without really knowing all the facts – I sympathize with Oscar De La Hoya and his position,” he added.

-It’s not the first time De La Hoya has had a run-in with one of his high-profile fighters as Canelo has revealed his unhappiness in the past.
+It’s not the first time De La Hoya has had a run-in with one of his high-profile fighters.
+Canelo has revealed his unhappiness in the past.

 Thankfully, De La Hoya usually works everything out.
-Due to Garcia signing a lucrative new contract after the last disagreement, though, this time it may take a little more convincing to turn the tide.
+Due to Garcia signing a lucrative new contract after the last disagreement, though, it may take a little more convincing to turn the tide this time.

 ‘King-Ry’ is set to be pitted against Luke Campbell for a version of the WBC lightweight belt once all ducks are in a row.